Hitler (1962 film)

-Hitler is a 1962 black and white American film by Stuart Heisler.
-The film stars Richard Basehart in the title role of Adolf Hitler; Cordula Trantow stars as Geli Raubal, Maria Emo as Eva Braun and John Banner as Gregor Strasser.
+Hitler is a 1962 American biographical drama film directed by Stuart Heisler and stars Richard Basehart in the title role of Adolf Hitler, Cordula Trantow, Maria Emo and John Banner.
 According to film critic and historian Leonard Maltin, Basehart "gives a cerebral interpretation" of Hitler during the timeframe he was the leader of Nazi Germany.
 For her performance, Cordula Trantow was nominated for a 1962 Golden Globe in the category: Most Promising Newcomer - Female.
 The film was produced by Three Crown Productions, Inc. and distributed by Allied Artists Pictures.

 Plot

 Depicting Hitler through the years, beginning with the Beer Hall Putsch of November 1923 and focuses mainly on his private life, in particular, his relationships with niece Geli and longtime companion/wife, Eva Braun.